karlstav/cava/FORMATTING.md

 that is a network/registry connectivity problem.
 In that situation the scripts will fall back to your locally installed `clang-format` and print a warning.

+### File ownership

+Do not run `make format` with `sudo`.
+If you do, files may become owned by `root`.

+The Docker-based formatter is configured to run as your current user, so running `make format` normally should keep file ownership correct.

+If some files already became `root`-owned, from the repo root you can restore ownership with:

+`sudo chown -R $USER:$USER .`

 ## What does `make: *** ... format-check Error 1` mean?

 Exit code `1` means: at least one file is not formatted according to clang-format.